uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ## 2 Exploratory Data Analysis

 In this section, we look at different factors affecting the usage of the bike sharing system in London.
-We first plot the average usage per hour in the first dataset(1.2.1 London bike sharing data set) along with the factors that we are interested.
+We first plot the average usage per hour in the first dataset along with the factors that we are interested.
 Then we look for micro trends in specific bike-stop that contradicts with the big trends we found.

 ### 2.1 Data Wrangling

 #### 2.1.1 Data cleaning process

-Both of the csv files need to be restructured in some ways before the analyzing process.
-For instance, the exact time is stored as strings:

-"2015/1/4  12:00:00 AM"

-Information such as date and time could be extracted from within.
-The somehow trickier part is the day-of-the-week.
-We add a certain number to the date and take the remainder after divided by 7 to get the day-of-the-week.
+In our ideal data format, each row contains the usage in a certain area(entire London area or a single stop) in an hour, along with features such as month, day of the week, hour and others.
+The first dataset is already structured as how we want it to be, we just need to extract the data from the timestamp such as "2015/1/4  12:00:00 AM."
+This can be done by built-in functions in Julia(or any other programming language).

+The second dataset, however, recorded the exact time that each transaction is made down to seconds.
+We had to sum up the transactions made in each hour to achieve the intended format.

 ### 2.2 Analysis and Visualization